How to Answer ‘Give an Example of When You Showed Initiative’

 Example answers

-Here are three sample answers meant to inspire you when crafting your response.
-Don’t forget to keep it short and simple:
+Here are some sample answers meant to inspire you when crafting your response.
+Don’t forget to keep it short and simple.

 In my part-time job as serving staff, I learned the ingredients of all the food and snacks on the menu to answer any question posed by a customer about our food ingredients due to their diet or allergies.
 I did this to avoid calling on the manager or chef whenever such an instance occurs.
 This little initiative resulted in faster service delivery and increased customer satisfaction.